100% Online

 *Estimated Graduation Date and Average Completion: Estimated graduation date is based on the assumption that you will enroll in time to begin classes on the next upcoming start date, will remain enrolled for each consecutive term, and will maintain satisfactory academic standing in each term to progress toward completion of your program.
 Completion time is based on a full-time schedule.
 Programs will take longer for part-time students to complete.

-CPA Exam: To sit for the CPA Exam, students may need to take additional courses at the undergraduate or graduate level to meet individual state requirements.
-Licensing requirements to sit for the CPA exam vary from state to state.
-You should review your state's educational requirements by visiting Purdue Global’s State Licensure and Certifications page.
+You must then review your state-specific educational requirements by visiting Purdue Global’s State Licensure and Certifications page.
 For additional information on licensure and state-specific requirements, you should refer to the National Association of State Boards of Accountancy website as well as your state's CPA licensing requirements, which can be found at the Accountancy Licensing Library.